Updated: October 27, 2025

 Employment Practices Liability (EPL)

-Wrongful termination, discrimination, and harassment claims can devastate small businesses.
+Wrongful termination, discrimination and harassment claims devastate small businesses.
 EPL covers legal costs and settlements when current or former employees sue over workplace issues that workers' compensation doesn't address.

 BOP vs. General Liability: Bottom Line

-The right insurance choice depends on what you own and what could go wrong.
-Consulting firms and freelancers usually need just general liability, but businesses with valuable equipment or inventory get better financial protection when they bundle coverage through BOP.
-If you have employees, you'll also need workers' compensation, and cyber insurance helps protect against data breaches that affect businesses of all sizes.
+The right insurance choice between BOP and general liability depends on what you own and what risks you face.
+Consulting firms and freelancers need general liability, while businesses with valuable equipment or inventory get better financial protection by bundling coverage through BOPs.
+If you have employees, you'll also need workers' compensation, and cyber insurance helps protect against data breaches affecting businesses of all sizes.

-General Liability Insurance or a Business Owner’s Policy (BOP): FAQ
+General Liability Insurance or a Business Owner’s Policy: FAQ

 How much does BOP insurance cost compared to general liability?